Engineering - Chemical Engineering

 Graduate careers

-Graduates of this course are in high demand by major Irish and multinational companies for employment as chemical/process/project engineers in a wide range of process industries: pharmaceutical, chemical and biochemical, oil and gas, healthcare, food and drink, water, consumer goods etc..
+Graduates of this course are in high demand by major Irish and multinational companies for employment as chemical/process/project engineers in a wide range of process industries: pharmaceutical, chemical, biochemical, healthcare, food and drink, water and consumer goods.
 Graduates have been employed also by companies making equipment or components for the process, biomedical or IT industries.
-There is also opportunity for graduates to pursue research Master and PhD.
+Graduates may also pursue research Masters and PhD degrees.

 More details